jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

    vi                  1978                   Bill Joy vim                 1991                   [Bram Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar "Vim")

-  Initally Ken Thompon's editor worked well for what he needed.
+  Initially Ken Thompson's editor worked well for what he needed.
 But the commands were very cryptic and made using the Thompson editor very difficult.
-Ken Thompson's original shell *ed* is still available for [download on Ubuntu and Fedora](http://linuxclues.blogspot.com/2012/09/ed-tutorial-line-editor-unix.html "ed") if you are intereted to see what it was like to use Unix back in the early 70's
+Ken Thompson's original shell *ed* is still available for [download on Ubuntu and Fedora](http://linuxclues.blogspot.com/2012/09/ed-tutorial-line-editor-unix.html "ed") if you are interested to see what it was like to use Unix back in the early 70's

   After some time in 1976 an AT&T co-worker George Coulouris, while working on sabbatical at Queen Mary's college London extended Thompson's editor and added some usability features.
 Continuing the clever hack, he named the editor __em__ meaning *ed for mortals*.
-Editors at this time were designed for display terminals that did not have deidcated ram (expensive at the time).
+Editors at this time were designed for display terminals that did not have dedicated ram (expensive at the time).
 The editors only modified a line at a time and were called [Line Editors](https://en.wikipedia.org/wiki/Line_editor "Line Editor").
-Because of slow screens and the high price of memeory you had the choice of using line editors or displaying the content of a file.
+Because of slow screens and the high price of memory you had the choice of using line editors or displaying the content of a file.
 Not until the 1980's did the concept of visual editing really catch on as technology made it possible.

   Bill Joy came into the picture out at Berkely.
 He helped make an improved __em__ called __ex__, *em extended*.
 This introduced a new visual mode in edition to the line editor features that everyone was used to.
 This extension to __ex__ was called __visual mode__ or __vi__.
 After one year and the changes in technology __ex__ shifted from being a *line editor* to a *visual editor* primarily.
-Hence in 1979 by the time of the second BSD Unix release, __ex__ was hard linked to permenantly launch in __vi__ mode.
+Hence in 1979 by the time of the second BSD Unix release, __ex__ was hard linked to permanently launch in __vi__ mode.

 > Joy created vi as a hard link to ex, such that when invoked as vi, ex would automatically start up in its visual mode.
 Thus, vi is not the evolution of ex, vi is ex [^82].